AvirukBasak/shsc-lang/README.md

 - [x] Built-in functions

 ### List File
+ - List file is specified using the `--run` flag
+ - This loads multiple files for execution under a single runtime
- - Each line of the list file has a single file path
+ - Each line of the list file has a single shsc file path
  - Spaces in file path is valid and quotes not required
  - If shsc fails to read one file, it'll skip to next file
  - If shsc fails to parse any file, it'll report error and exit